siteorigin/docs/widgets-bundle/getting-started/creating-a-widget.md

 You can supply a LESS stylesheet for your widget by overriding the `get_style_name` function and returning the name of the LESS stylesheet, without a `.less` file extension.
 The base `SiteOrigin_Widget` class looks for a LESS file in a `styles` directory, in the widget directory.

-We go into more detail about the use of LESS in the Widgets Bundle [here](../templating/less-stylesheets.md)
+You can find more detail about the use of LESS in the Widgets Bundle [here](../templating/less-stylesheets.md).

 ```php
 function get_style_name($instance) {